youdeservehealthcare/youdeservehealthcare.github.io/README.md

 I also know a lot of Americans disapprove of this idea, for a variety of reasons.
 If you’re one of these people, the favor I’d like to ask of you is for 5 minutes of your time.
 I’d like to explain why I believe in this, and what our country could look like if we made this change.
 I believe in this very strongly.
 In fact, I believe this might be the single most important issue in America today.

+But don't worry, I'm not going to ask you for donation or to sign up for an email newsletter.
 I’m not a politician.
 I do not work with any political candidate or party.
 I’m not part of a PAC or lobbying group.
 No one asked me to make this, no one is paying me a single penny for any of it, nor compensating me in any other form.
 I’m literally just a person who spent a few hours on a Saturday writing this, because we have an election coming up in November and I believe this is a chance to literally save hundreds of thousands of lives and dramatically change this country for the better.

 5 minutes, and an open mind for some thoughts from a fellow American.